InsideLoop/InsideLoop/README.md

 usage in the C++ standard library was a mistake as acknowledged by Bjarne Stroustrup, Herb Sutter and Chandler Carruth in this [video](https://www.youtube.com/watch?v=Puio5dly9N8) at 42:38 and 1:02:50.
-Using InsideLoop's library allows programmers to stay away from them.
+Using InsideLoop's library allow programmers to stay away from them.
 Moreover, the fact that signed overflow is undefined behaviour in C/C++ allows optimizations which are not available to the compiler when dealing with unsigned integers as can be seen on this [video](https://www.youtube.com/watch?v=yG1OZ69H_-o) at 39:16.